Rereading the Tractucus

 Tractatus Logico-Philosophicus Available from Gutenberg Archive.

-I read Wittgensteins Tractatus — loved it at the time yes.
+First time read Wittgensteins Tractatus I loved it.
 I tend to read philosophy as a part of language studies.
 I remember it as this strange wonderful wavefront on the magnificence of propositional logicalizing in a perfectly formal attitude (itemized like Euclid).

 Thought what a smashing exuberance (it is exuberant, kind of reminded me of Jack Kerouac’s On the Road in that way).
 Charged with tracking, as he delineates/decimalizes, the proposition of a logical system, that declares itself based on “fact,” as opposed to things.